MultiSafepay/docs/content/faq/testing/refunds.md

 ---
-title : "Refunds"
+title : "Refunding test payments"
 meta_title: "Testing - Refunds - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 read_more: "."
 ---

-## Refunds
+You can process full refunds in your [MultiSafepay test environment](https://testmerchant.multisafepay.com/).
+However, partial refunds are not enabled by default. <br>

-Refunds can be processed in your [MultiSafepay test environment](https://testmerchant.multisafepay.com/), although refunding custom amount is by default, disabled.
-Please contact our Integration Team at <integration@multisafepay.com> if you would like to have this option enabled.
+To enable partial refunds, email the Integration Team at <integration@multisafepay.com>